sergey-cherepanov/qiocp/README.md

 ## Features

 1. Only one thread.
-You can use different pools for different purposes.
 2. No mutexs.
 No synchronization.
+No security.
 3. Basic network support.
 4. UTF-8 messages.
 Please, set Lucida Console font in console properties.
 5. Passive mode only.
+6. For personal use with Totalcmd client.

 Some of the ideas was inspired by fashion on coroutine implemention in future c++.